rhel-labs/instruqt/pytorch/03-visualize-your-work/assignment.md

 ![](../assets/jupyter_run_all_neural.png)
 The kernel will restart and your program will run.
 This will take about 20 seconds to finish.

-Once the program has run, scroll to the bottom of the Jupyter Notebook.
-You should see output like this:
+Once the program has run, scroll to the bottom of the Jupyter Notebook to view the output of the program.
 Although the numbers will vary, you should notice a general trend.
 The loss is decreasing as the model goes through training.
 This indicates that the accuracy of the model is improving.
 The output should look something like this:
 <pre class="file">
 #1 Loss: 0.15329430997371674
 #2 Loss: 0.11386959999799728